WdsFomenko/aws-cdk-sandbox/README.md

 # Welcome to AWS CDK TypeScript project

-### Git Branching Naming Convention
-We are using a specification for adding human and machine readable meaning for branching naming.
-- Format: `{branch-owner}_{branch-title}`
-- Example: `v.fomenko_new-experimental-changes`

-More details about the [Naming Convention](https://codingsight.com/git-branching-naming-convention-best-practices/)

 ### Conventional Commits
 We are using a specification for adding human and machine readable meaning to commit messages.
 - Example: `feat(TASK-XXXX): Title of related Users story here`